DLorenzoLaguno17/TDD/README.md

 ## Core sections

 ### Features from the GDD
+Since the TDD is the document that will handle all the technical aspects of the development of the game it is important to summarize the list of concepts from the GDD which will affect in some way the methodology of the ------------------

 ### Technical goals
 The tehcnical goals are set to ensure everyone inside the team knows where to aim when working.
 They are what is expected to acheive in relation to the code, the game engine or the platform where the game is going to be delivered.
 Some examples would be immersive ambient sound, complex AI or realistic shadows.